MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/onboarding-remote-move-migration-fails.md

 In the on-premises Exchange Server environment and Exchange Online, follow these steps:

-- Run the following [Get-Mailbox](/powershell/module/exchange/get-mailbox) cmdlet to get the `ArchiveGuid` value for the on-premises archive mailbox by using the Exchange Management Shell.
+- [Open the Exchange Management Shell](/powershell/exchange/open-the-exchange-management-shell), run the following [Get-Mailbox](/powershell/module/exchange/get-mailbox) cmdlet to get the `ArchiveGuid` value for the on-premises archive mailbox:

     ```powershell
     Get-Mailbox -Identity "<user@contoso.com>" | FL *archive*
     ```

-- Run the following [Get-MailUser](/powershell/module/exchange/get-mailuser) cmdlet to get the `ArchiveGuid` value for the cloud-based archive mailbox by using Exchange Online PowerShell.
+- [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell), run the following [Get-MailUser](/powershell/module/exchange/get-mailuser) cmdlet to get the `ArchiveGuid` value for the cloud-based archive mailbox:

     ```powershell
     Get-MailUser -Identity "<user@contoso.com>" | FL *archive*
     ```

-If the `ArchiveGuid` value of the two archive mailboxes is same, proceed to the next step.
+If the `ArchiveGuid` value of the two archive mailboxes is the same, proceed to the next step.
 If not, create a support request.

 ## Step 2: Back up the on-premises archive mailbox

-To back up and export the on-premises archive mailbox to a PST file, follow these steps in Exchange admin center.
+To back up and export the on-premises archive mailbox to a PST file, follow these steps in the [Exchange admin center](https://admin.exchange.microsoft.com).
 For more information, see [create mailbox export requests](/exchange/recipients/mailbox-import-and-export/export-procedures#create-mailbox-export-requests).

 1. In the Exchange admin center, select **recipients** > **mailboxes** > **More options** > **Export to a PST file**.
 1. On the **Export to a .pst file** page, select the source mailbox, and then select **Export only the contents of this mailbox's archive** > **Next**.